 Creditors’ Rights Representation

-Gibbons provides pre-bankruptcy counseling and representation of debtors in business reorganizations of various sizes, providing the full range of legal services for the reorganization of the business.
-Our financial restructuring services typically encompass a broad range of business-related services, including asset sales; financing transactions; contract negotiations; land use, environmental, or other regulatory advice; and employment law, healthcare law, and tax counseling, in addition to the general corporate advice needed for the successful confirmation of chapter 11 plans for both publicly held and privately owned entities.
+Gibbons provides pre-bankruptcy counseling and representation of debtors in business reorganizations of various sizes, providing the full range of legal services for the reorganization of businesses.
+Our financial restructuring representation typically encompasses a broad range of business-related services, including asset sales; financing transactions; contract negotiations; land use, environmental, or other regulatory advice; and employment law, healthcare law, and tax counseling, in addition to the general corporate advice needed for the successful confirmation of chapter 11 plans for both publicly held and privately owned entities.

 We also regularly represent the interests of parties seeking to acquire assets from companies in distress, both within and outside of judicial proceedings.

 Gibbons represents a variety of creditor interests, including formal and informal creditor committees, in efforts to restructure debt and equity through either non-judicial workout negotiations or formal legal proceedings pending in state or federal courts across the country.
 A significant portion of our practice involves representing unsecured and secured creditors in chapter 11 cases, including advice regarding plans of reorganization, defense of preference and fraudulent transfer actions, recovery of property, preservation of contract rights, and prosecution of injunction proceedings to protect intellectual property and other intangible interests.
 Representative clients include trade creditors, major banks and other institutional lenders, equipment lessors, commercial landlords, and a variety of publicly and privately held corporate creditors.